COVID-19 Racing Rules – Amended for 2021

 Please refer to the racing calendar for the schedule of races.

-All races will be scored in two classes: single-handed and double-handed only using PHRF ratings declared at registration.
+All races will be scored in two classes: FS and NFS using PHRF ratings declared at registration.
 A valid PHRF-LO certificate is required to be scored.
 Please e-mail the scorer to have your PHRF-LO certificate renewed.

 An awards presentation/dinner may be possible should facilities exist.